Canon Highlight Tone Priority – usefull for raw shooting?

 Highlights clipped at ISO 200(D+)

 Highlights clipped in the raw file.
-Settings: ISO 200(D+), f/7.1 and 1/200 sec.
+Settings: ISO 200 (D+), f/7.1 and 1/200 sec.

 But there is a difference between the files in my raw converter

-That is probably due to the Exif tag HighlightTonePriority.
-If it is set to On, then some raw converters like Canon Digital Photo Professional and Lightroom apply a different tone curve.
-Below I changed the tag from On to Off and Canon Digital Photo Professional now treats the ISO 200(D+) as if ISO 100 had been used.
+This is likely due to the Makernote tag HighlightTonePriority.
+When it is set to On, some raw converters, such as Canon Digital Photo Professional and Lightroom, apply a different tone curve.
+In the examples below, I changed the tag from On to Off, and Canon Digital Photo Professional now treats the ISO 200 (D+) file as if it were shot at ISO 100.

 Left image, ISO 100.
-Middle image, ISO 200(D+).
-Right image, ISO 200(D+) with HTP tag set to Off in Exif.
+Middle image, ISO 200 (D+).
+Right image, ISO 200 (D+) with HTP tag manipulated and set to Off in Exif.

 Lightroom